-Corpus Christi, Texas Drug Treatment and Alcohol Rehab Information
+Corpus Christi Texas Drug Treatment Centers

-Corpus Christi, Texas is home to 320,434 residents.
-When substance abuse hits close to home, it can turn lives upside down.
+Corpus Christi, Texas is home to 320,434 residents.1 When substance abuse hits close to home, it can turn lives upside down.
 Relationships and marriages may be torn apart.
 Children may lose their parents, and parents may lose their children.
 Job loss is a common occurrence among those who dabble in substance abuse, too.

 Individuals who engage in regular drug abuse or binge drinking are traveling down a dangerous path.
 The good news is they can get off that path at any time.
 Treatment is available to Corpus Christi residents that can help them achieve long-term recovery.